11brendon/Staiainv13/README.md

 This theme is not made from scratch, it is a very heavily modified version of Til Death

-Will add credits when finished
+Will add credits when finished.

+This theme is only compatible with 4:3 aspect ratio currently, so a 16:9 port will be made after this theme is finished.

 -11brendon#3190